AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS 2.md

 ㅤ* The brief initial description in *italic* text is straight from the book.
 Everything after that is what I have written for the campaign, and to offer a bit more depth to these origins.
 Still, make your character based on these origins however you like :)

 ### 1. CARBON
-> Marvels of genetic engineering.
-Carbon-based replicas, or carbons, were made to be expendable.
-Designed for hazardous environments,

-> The advent of genetic engineering in a long-forgotten age brought a new race of humans into being.
 >

- Carbon-based replicants, as the men and women of science called them, are artificial humans grown in chamber-like "exo-wombs".

-> The advent of genetic engineering in a long-forgotten age brought

 ### 2. CHROME